hayageek/threadsafe/README.md

 ## Usage

-This package provides thread-safe implementations for arrays, slices, and maps.
+This package provides thread-safe implementations for arrays, slices, maps, stack & queue.
 Below are usage examples and API lists for each of these data types.

 ### Thread-Safe Array